mavillez/Oblivion/docs/source/modules.rst

 3.1 GCC Based Modules
 ~~~~~~~~~~~~~~~~~~~~~

-Let us assume that the user wants to use software compiled with GCC-9.3.0 (this GCC version is installed because it is needed for Fortran software using "include 'mpif90.h'"; GCC versions 10.0.0+ are very strick on MPI variable declarations and the compulation of the said Fortran software is not free of problems) he loads the corresponding modules
+Let us assume that the user wants to use software compiled with GCC-13.3.0 he must load the corresponding modules

 .. code-block:: julia

-  module load GCC/9.3.0
+  module load GCC/13.3.0

 To learn the loaded modules use